 Medial meniscus tear

 Symptoms include gradual or sudden pain in the inside of the knee.
-This pain can be made worse when bending or squatting down.
+This pain is worse when bending or squatting down.
 There may also be swelling within the knee.
-Swelling usually comes on slowly over 24-48 hours.
+Swelling usually comes on slowly over 24-48 hours after injury.
 As the swelling increases, the pressure in the knee can also increase.
 The knee may start giving way, locking or catching on movement.
-Tenderness can be experienced along the inside of knee joint line.
+Tenderness can be experienced along the inside of knee.